Starscream007/Rtl8812au_Drivers_Installation_Script/README.md

 # Rtl8812au_Drivers_Installation_Script:

-Bash Script to automate the installation of Rtl8812au drivers on Kali Linux (2025.2) Install all necessary componments, then plug in your external wifi card and it will be fine...
+Bash Script to automate the installation of Rtl8812au drivers on Kali Linux (2025.2).

+The script install all the necessary componments in one time.

+Then plug in your external wifi card on usb and happy hacking...